pg-monz/pg_monz/_includes/README-en.md

-With the end of full support of Zabbix 4.0, maintenance for pg_monz will end in **October 2021**.
+__[Note] With the end of full support of Zabbix 4.0, maintenance for pg_monz will end in October 2021.
-For PostgreSQL monitoring, it is recommended to use standard template in Zabbix 5.0 or later.
+For PostgreSQL monitoring, it is recommended to use standard template in Zabbix 5.0 or later.__

 ## About pg_monz {#about}